IgnatBeresnev/comfyui-gfx1151/README.md

 **flash-attention**, however, "doesn't work" out of the box if you run AMD's image.
 I'm saying "doesn't work" because, as far as I understand, it doesn't have the frontend for it (the APIs), but it does have the backend: **Triton**.
-So flash-attention can be "installed" with a special env variable `FLASH_ATTENTION_TRITON_AMD_ENABLE`, which makes ComfyUI and other tools using flash-attention think that flash-attention is installed and works.
-You can see the lines that do it in [Dockerfile](Dockerfile), and if you try to do it yourself, you'll notice that it executes very fast (because flash-attention isn't actually built in full).
+So flash-attention can be "installed" with a special env variable `FLASH_ATTENTION_TRITON_AMD_ENABLE`, which makes ComfyUI and other tools using flash-attention think that flash-attention is installed and works (even though it's triton under the hood, which is actually doing the job).
+You can see the lines that install it in [Dockerfile](Dockerfile), and if you try to do it yourself, you'll notice that it executes very fast (because flash-attention isn't actually built in full).

 It's worth noting that flash-attention is cloned from a specific branch `main_perf` -- I'm not sure why exactly,